Sunoco LP - Consensus Indicates Potential 14.6% Upside

-Sunoco LP with ticker code (SUN) now have 11 analysts covering the stock.
-The analyst consensus points to a rating of ‘Buy’.
+Sunoco LP with ticker code (SUN) have now 11 analysts in total covering the stock.
+The consensus rating is ‘Buy’.
 The target price ranges between 35 and 24 with a mean TP of 29.91.
-With the stocks previous close at 26.11 this now indicates there is a potential upside of 14.6%.
-The 50 day moving average now sits at 25.07 and the 200 day moving average is 25.12.
-The market capitalisation for the company is $2,248m.
-Company Website: http://www.sunocolp.com
+With the stocks previous close at 26.11 this would indicate that there is a potential upside of 14.6%.
+There is a 50 day moving average of 25.07 and the 200 day moving average is 25.12.
+The company has a market capitalisation of $2,248m.
+You can visit the company’s website by visiting: http://www.sunocolp.com

 Sunoco LP, together with its subsidiaries, engages in the distribution and retailing of motor fuels in the United States.
 It operates through two segments, Fuel Distribution and Marketing, and All Other.
 The Fuel Distribution and Marketing segment purchases motor fuel from independent refiners and major oil companies and supplies it to independently operated dealer stations, distributors and other consumer of motor fuel, and partnership operated stations, as well as to commission agent locations.
 The All Other segment operates retail stores that offer motor fuel, merchandise, foodservice, and other services that include car washes, lottery, automated teller machines, money orders, prepaid phone cards, and wireless services.
 It also leases and rents real estate properties.
 Sunoco GP LLC serves as the general partner of the company.
 The company was formerly known as Susser Petroleum Partners LP and changed its name to Sunoco LP in October 2014.
 Sunoco LP was incorporated in 2012 and is headquartered in Dallas, Texas.